pcca-matrix/PCCA-Layout/README.md

 ## Restrictions
 It is MANDATORY to set in Attract-Mode options: General->Startup Mode to 'Show Display Menu' and Displays->'Display Menu Options->'Allow Exit from 'Display Menu' to 'No'.
+PCCA theme has its own screensaver timer method, to avoid conflict set in the attractmode settings menu the screensaver timer to 0.

 ## Theme.xml